17 Top-Rated Attractions & Things to Do in Port Macquarie, Australia

 If mobility is an issue or you have young kids in tow, the easy first stage is ideal.
 Flat, paved paths lead from Westport Park to Town Beach kiosk.
 Highlights include colorful Instagram-worthy public art along the Breakwall Walking Path, kids' playgrounds, and possible sightings of dolphins and whales.

 Stage two ends at Flynns Beach surf club, one of Port Macquarie's best beaches.
 Stage three travels along the shores of Nobbys Beach to Shelly Beach, and stage four is the longest and most challenging stretch.
-It threads along the coastline, past the soft-sand of Miners Beach (avert your eyes if you don't want to see nude sunbathers), through the beautiful subtropical rainforest of Sea Acres Nature Reserve, and up to Tacking Point Lighthouse.
+It threads along the coastline, past the soft-sand of Miners Beach, through the beautiful subtropical rainforest of Sea Acres Nature Reserve, and up to Tacking Point Lighthouse.

 Keep your eyes peeled for wildlife: Brush turkeys, wallabies, goannas, dolphins, and migrating humpback whales are just some of the animals you might spot along the way.
 You'll also find plenty of scenic rest stops and lookouts, as well as water bottle filling stations and restrooms along the route.